Imperial College London

 Requirements for Admission

 - At least a 2.1 UK Bachelor’s Degree in Statistics, Mathematics, Engineering or Physics.
 The academic requirement of a minimum 2.1 is for applicants who hold or who are working towards a UK qualification.
 For guidance on how qualifications awarded by non-UK institutions may satisfy the College’s minimum academic admission requirements - see Imperial's Country index.

 - All Imperial applicants must also show that they have a high level of written and spoken English to meet the demands of our challenging academic environment (equivalent to IELTS 7.0).
 Find out more about our English language requirements for postgraduate study.

 - Create an application via the Imperial College London ‘Apply’ webpage - this is where you will submit your application.

 - Prepare the information you will need to complete your application, including:

 2) academic transcript(s),

 3) CV/resume, and

 We aim to review applications in detail once all information has been submitted.
 The process takes 6-8 weeks.

-All documentation-including references and proof of English language proficiency-are mandatory.
-We are unable to make a decision on your application if we have not received your references or other supporting information related to qualifications or english language requirements, so it is important this information and documents are submitted in a timely manner via the Imperial College online system.
+All documentation, including references and proof of English language proficiency, are mandatory.
+We are unable to make a decision on your application if we have not received your references, other supporting information related to qualifications or English language requirements, so it is important that you submit this information and documents in a timely manner via the Imperial College London online system.